 Parent Involvement: The school will continue to work on developing strategies and develop new ones to increase parental involvement in supporting their children's academic progress.
-We want parents involved and working with our educators and to do so parents are encouraged to volunteer at school, serve on and attend the LSC meetings, PAC meetings, and BAC meetings.
-We will share information with parents about professional development workshops, conferences, or classes that may benefit them as stakeholders.
+North River wants parents involved and working with our educators and to do so parents are encouraged to volunteer at school, serve on and attend the LSC meetings, PAC meetings, and BAC meetings.
+North River will share information with parents about professional development workshops, conferences, or classes that may benefit them as stakeholders.
 Information will be on the school website, in parent packets, newsletters, and informational handouts distributed at PAC meetings, BAC meetings, LSC meetings, open houses and parent-teacher conferences.

 At the beginning of every school year, parents are invited to join the school Parent Advisory Council (PAC) or Bilingual Advisory Council (BAC); meetings are held monthly throughout the year.
 The LSC (Local School Council) and other parent councils also invite parents and other stakeholders to the monthly meetings in order to keep informed of events happening within the school.
 Throughout the year, the school communicates expectations to parents via parent newsletters and student progress reports and grade reports.
+During the first month of school in September, the school hosts an Open House where parents can meet their child's teacher/s and learn the expectations for the school year.
 There are two parent-teacher conferences in which the parent is given an opportunity to visit all their child's teachers and provide feedback to their child's progress.

 Celebration Events: North River has regular assemblies that parents and community members attend.
-In addition, the Albany Park Coalition and the National Museum of Mexican Fine Arts (Juntos mtgs., Frida Kahlo) offers opportunities for parents and community members to become involved in and participate in NRS related events.
+In addition, the North River Commission, CPS FACE department, and parent field trips offer opportunities for parents and community members to become involved in and participate in NRS related events.

 Academic Performance: Parents/Guardians receive regular feedback on student achievement, progress or grade reports are sent home every five weeks and teachers are encouraged to call home and involve parents.
 With each progress report, the principal sends home a newsletter keeping the parent abreast of any new developments and updating the parents on school business.
 All teachers are required to use Impact parent portal to post grades.
-At report card pick up, the computer lab will be staffed with personnel to register parents for the parent portal and show them how to access their accounts.
-North River's website also is an effective method of communication with stakeholders.
+At report card pick up, stations will be staffed with personnel to register parents for the parent portal and show them how to access their accounts.
+This is also scheduled throughout the school year with office staff assistance.
+The North River's website also is an effective method of communication with stakeholders.

-Communication: Staff stays in constant communication with parents through the weekly Wednesday Newsletter, The Morning Board, and written communication (letter & email).
+Communication: Staff stays in constant communication with parents through written communication (letter & email) and via phone.
 Parents are encouraged to contact the office to schedule a parent/teacher conference during teachers' daily preparation periods or before or after school.
+All parent communication, resources, meetings, and workshops are available in Spanish.
+Translators are available on a daily basis at the school.